dmca-services/site-alerts/README.md

 DMCA.com Site alerts are the email notifications that get sent out when a new badge is detected on a new domain.
 You would get one by having a DMCA.com protection badge on your page(s).

+- To manage your site alert settings, login to your dashboard at: [DMCA Sites Dashboard](https://www.dmca.com/dashboard?sites)

 ## How it works
 - The first time a new domain is detected with a badge on it the owner of that badge ID is alerted.
    * The owner can choose to mute the alert or do nothing and receive further alerts.